dataplat/FabricTools/docs/en-US/Remove-FabricWorkspaceCapacityAssignment.md

 ### EXAMPLE 1

-Unassigns the workspace with ID "workspace123" from its capacity.
+Unassign the workspace with ID "workspace123" from its capacity.

 ```powershell
 Remove-FabricWorkspaceCapacityAssignment -WorkspaceId "workspace123"